sushmithabungatavula/javascript-learning-journey/README.md

 # javascript-learning-journey
-Daily JavaScript practice with topics, mini-projects, and problem solving
+Daily JavaScript practice with topics, mini-projects, and problem-solving